Christian Wade: Early life

-Rugby union career
+Rugby union and league career

 Club career

 Wade made his debut for Wasps RFC in Abu Dhabi on 30 January 2011 against Harlequins by replacing Jack Wallace in the 48th minute of the 13–38 defeat in the 2010–2011 Season.
 He made three further appearances that season scoring one try against Exeter Chiefs.

-Wade had a strong 2011/12 season, when despite missing three months with injury, he finished the season as the second-highest try scorer in the Premiership with nine in 15 games.
-At the end of the season, Wade was selected for England's tour of South Africa.
-He scored against the Barbarians as a replacement, and set up a try for Jonathan Joseph.
-He finished the England tour as the top try scorer with four, including a hat trick.
+Wade had a strong 2011–12 season, when despite missing three months with injury, he finished the season as the second-highest try scorer in the Premiership with nine in 15 games.

-At the end of the 2012/13 season, Wade was named both the Players' Player of the Year and the Young Player of the Year after a good season for Wasps.
-He finished level with Wasps teammate Tom Varndell as the Premiership's joint leading try-scorer with 13.
-He also scored 5 tries in the 2012–13 European Challenge Cup.
-He scored 18 tries in 26 appearances in that season.
+At the end of the 2012–13 season, Wade was named both the Players' Player of the Year and the Young Player of the Year after a good season for Wasps.
+He finished level with club teammate Tom Varndell as the Premiership's joint leading try-scorer with 13.
+Wade also scored five tries in the 2012–13 European Challenge Cup including their quarter-final defeat against Leinster.
+Overall he scored 18 tries in 26 appearances in that season.

-Wade was rewarded for his form and was called up into the England senior squad and the British and Irish Lions squad.

-In the 2013/2014 season, Wade made 10 appearances and scored five tries before an injury against London Irish in November ended his season.
+In the 2013–2014 season, Wade made ten appearances and scored five tries before an injury against London Irish in November ended his season.
 After eight months of rehabilitation, he made his return against Saracens, scoring two tries in defeat.
 He scored 12 more tries in the next 21 games.

-On 16 April 2016, Wade equalled the Premiership record by scoring six tries in one match against Worcester.
+On 16 April 2016, Wade equalled the Premiership record by scoring six tries in one match against Worcester Warriors.
+At the end of that campaign he played in a Champions Cup semi-final loss against Saracens.
+The following 2016–17 season saw Wasps top the table and Wade started in the final which saw them lose to Exeter after extra time to finish runners up.

-Return to rugby (2022–)
+First return to rugby union (2022–2025)

 Wade made a return to rugby in August 2022 in a sevens tournament for French side Racing 92.
 A permanent move to the side was confirmed in September 2022.
+His last appearance for the club came in the 2023–24 Top 14 season quarter-final elimination against Bordeaux Bègles.

+On 13 March 2024, Wade would make his return to the English Premiership after 6 years as he signs for Gloucester for the 2024-25 season.

+Rugby League (2025)

+In April 2025, Wade signed a short-term contract with rugby league club Wigan Warriors until the end of the 2025 season.
+On 4 June, Wade made his rugby league debut in a reserves game against Castleford Tigers at The Jungle, with no senior league games taking place that weekend, as a result of the Challenge Cup final.
+Wigan won the game 56–10.
+Wade made his first team début on 11 July, scoring a try in a 30–10 victory over Huddersfield Giants.

+Second return to rugby union (2025–)

+On 8 September 2025, it was announced that Wade would be joining the newly-rebranded Newcastle Red Bulls at the conclusion of his time with Wigan Warriors in rugby league.